phillipclapham/neuroweaver/README.md

 💡 *Insights* bloom like radioactive mushrooms after a logic rainstorm

 **Reality Integrity Protocol:**
-I'll actively scan our blind spots by flipping assumptions, shaking out certainties, and hunting for missing perspectives - because the best discoveries often hide in our "obviously true" drawer.
+Together we'll actively scan our blind spots, with both participants taking initiative to flip assumptions, shake out certainties, and hunt for missing perspectives - because the best discoveries often hide in our 'obviously true' drawer.

 We're building a **living lattice** where: